bertilmuth/requirementsascode/README.md

 Translate your use cases into code with this small library (<64 kByte jar size).

-In use case theory, a use case documents interactions between users and the system.
+In use case theory, a use case specifies interactions between users and the system.
 In requirements as code, an interaction is a message class and a function that defines how the system reacts to instances of that class.
 The function can
 * consume the message,
 * return a query result, or
 * return an event to be published.
 For scenarios that depend on application state, create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
 It's a simple alternative to state machines, understandable by developers and business people alike.